The Catholic Daughters of the Americas

 The CDA was formed over 100 years ago and today numbers 75,000 dues-paying members in 1,250 courts (local chapters) in 45 states across the country, and in Puerto Rico, Mexico, Guam, and the Virgin Islands.

 Fulton's Court Pere` LeMoyne was founded in 1923 it was the 833 court in the United States.
-Our court was named for St. Pere` LeMoyne whose was martyred by the american indians as he was a missionary priest in Canada and New York State.
+Our court was named for St. Pere` LeMoyne whose was martyred by the American Indians as he was a missionary priest in Canada and New York State.
 At one time there were close to 300 members in the city.
-We now have members from Central Square and Mexico as well as Fulton.
+We now have members from Central Square and Mexico as well as Fulton and other surrounding areas.

 Catholic Daughter women enjoy each other’s company at meetings and work hard for their parishes and communities.